2023 Australian Indigenous Voice referendum: Misinformation and disinformation

 Some opponents of the Voice, primarily right-wing and far-right politicians and commentators, internet trolls, and members of the sovereign citizen movement, have spread online misinformation, disinformation and unfounded conspiracy theories regarding the referendum.
 This activity is most prominent on Telegram, Twitter and WeChat.
 According to independent monitors and fact-checkers, online debate has focused on race, particularly on Twitter.
 Ben James, editor of the Australian Associated Press FactCheck team, which monitors content on Facebook, Instagram and TikTok, says that the amount of misinformation and disinformation had by early September exceeded that which had been observed on social media ahead of the 2022 Australian election.
 Leading Indigenous campaigner Thomas Mayo has been subjected to a great deal of racial abuse.
 While some misinformation has been observed from people on both sides of the discussion, there was generally more on the No side – although it is noted that not all of the claims emanated from the official No campaign.
 Social media experts have observed "bot-like behaviour" that spread the same content across social media.

 A preprint study in September 2023 showed Yes tweets dominating the Twitter platform, including amplification of misinformation and conspiracy theories created by the No side, with the Yes voters trying to fact-check and correct them.
 Politicians and media were also increasing the themes of "racial division" and "hidden agenda" on Twitter, in particular Sky News Australia.
 Many of the No accounts appeared to be recently created and suspicious, although there was little evidence of social bots.
 The preprint concluded "Overall, our findings reveal a media ecosystem fraught with confusion, conspiratorial sensemaking, and strategic media manipulation".

 It was reported that much of the misleading information and disinformation has been promoted by internet trolls linked to the Chinese Communist Party, with China being accused of espionage, attempting to undermine Western influence and attempting to silence Western criticism of human rights abuses in China.
 An analysis by Recorded Future confirmed the findings of Australian Strategic Policy Institute in this regard but found no evidence that Iran or Russia were trying to influence the debate.
 Chinese social media platforms such as WeChat also prominently spread misinformation and occasionally even racism.

 Australian Electoral Commissioner Tom Rogers said that social media had not adequately dealt with misinformation and disinformation on their platforms; of 47 reported by the AEC as being of concern, only 16 had been taken down.

 RMIT FactLab, which had been checking some of the claims made by the No campaign, including that the Uluru Statement comprised more than one page, was suspended by Meta as its key fact-checking organisation in August 2023 because its certification from the International Fact-Checking Network had expired in December 2022.
 However, it continues its work and is regularly published by ABC News.
+Until 2025 when RMIT FactLab (later rebranded as RMIT Lookout) was permanently shut down quietly in February 2025.